Arthur Douglas Crease Letters, Diaries and Scrapbooks

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-been quite justified in asking for a change of venue but he preferred to fight the issue on the ground where the article complained of, was first circulated.
-Under the circumstances, therefore, the verdict is more conclusive then if the trial had taken place in any other part of the Dominion.
+been quite justified in asking for a change of venue, but he preferred to fight the issue on the ground where the article complained of, was first circulated.
+Under the circumstances, therefore, the verdict is more conclusive than if the trial had taken place in any other part of the Dominion.

-The whole incident is an illustration of the text, (Matthew 12; 36) “That every idle word that men shall speak they shall give an account thereof in the day of judgement “.
+The whole incident is an illustration of the text, (Matthew 12; 36) “That every idle word that men shall speak they shall give an account thereof in the day of judgment".
 The defence as it unfolded itself showed that in writing his fantastic editorial, “Mons”, Mr. Preston was speaking of matters with which he was personally unacquainted, on the basis of wild mis-statements made by the late Sir Sam Hughes in 1919 when he gave every evidence of being in a mental and physical decline, and when he had become a political Ishmaelite.
 As a military or historical document, Mr. Preston’s article was not more important and certainly less amusing than a once famous recitation “How Bill Adams Won the Battle of Waterloo”.
 Throughout his entire political career, Sir Sam's speeches always seemed to be the product of an overheated imagination; and after his dismissal from the cabinet of Sir Robert Borden, his attitude toward those who carried on the war without his advice and assistance, became as painful as it was mischievous.

 Aftermath of A Slanderous Speech